 “Born (un)lucky?”
 The one-handed economist, David Zetland

 I was born an American and gained British citizenship (through my father) in my 20s.
-These two passports have allowed me to travel, live and work (until Brexit) in 20+ countries — all of them in the richest quartile of countries in the world.
+These two passports have allowed me to travel, live and work (until Brexit) in 20+ countries — all of them in the richest quartile of countries in the world, just like this saint lucia passport here.

 People in the other three-quarters of the world’s countries have had fewer options in travel, but — more importantly — individual flourishing and collective development.